-Paragraph 70 requires that MCSO address individual problems and broader systemic problems with racial profiling, unlawful searches and seizures or unlawful immigration enforcement.
+More generally, Paragraph 70 requires that MCSO address individual problems and broader systemic problems with racial profiling, unlawful searches and seizures, or unlawful immigration enforcement.
 The TSARs have consistently shown disparate traffic stop outcomes based on race, but the TSMRs, TSARs, TSQRs and other accountability measures that are in place have not identified racial profiling, systemic problems with unlawful searches and seizures, or unlawful immigration enforcement.
-MCSO has been attempting to better understand the nature and causes of the disparate outcomes and identify and implement strategies to reduce those disparities.
+MCSO continues to analyze traffic stop data to better understand the nature and causes of the disparate outcomes and identify and implement strategies to reduce those disparities.
+The TSARS and TSQRs include recommendations for future traffic stop studies, modifications to forms, data collection and methodologies for traffic stop studies, briefings and trainings within MCSO on issues identified in the traffic stop studies, and community education and outreach.
+The TSMRs provide the opportunity to address issues related to specific deputies that are identified in those monthly analyses.